 The project examines what worked in the past and why it ultimately failed to lead to final agreement, in order to learn usable lessons from that experience.

-We will also look at what has changed in Israel, among the Palestinians and in the regional and international contexts, to establish what new possibilities might exist, including those which have emerged from changing circumstances in the region.
+It looked at change in Israel, among the Palestinians and in the regional and international contexts, to establish what new possibilities might exist.

-As part of this process, we will consult leading thinkers and practitioners on the conflict.
-Our findings will be embodied in research and briefing papers.
+As part of the process we consulted leading thinkers and practitioners on the conflict.
+Findings were embodied in research and briefing papers.